 You will likely feel bruised, sore and swollen after liposuction, but these side effects are temporary and will disappear quickly.
 Dr. Benchetrit will write you a prescription for pain medication so that you are as comfortable as possible during the recovery period.
 In the days following your liposuction procedure, you will be mobile and able to perform most of your usual activities.
 Most patients return to work within two or three days.
 Make sure to get plenty of rest and avoid any straining or lifting in the first few days.
 Wear your compression garment until Dr. Benchetrit advises you to remove it.
 He will see you several times to check your healing progress and clear you to return to work, exercise and your normal routine.
 If you have questions at any time during your liposuction recovery, our team is only a phone call away.
 The results of liposuction can take a few days or weeks to appear because of the swelling but are clearly visible after five or six weeks.
 The results continue to improve for up to six months.

 Why Choose Dr. Benchetrit For Your Surgery?

 Dr. Benchetrit is an experienced plastic surgeon who has performed over 2000 liposuction procedures.
-He is familiar with the best, proven techniques and has obtained a very high degree of satisfaction for his patients.
+He is board-certified, familiar with the latest technologies and techniques, and has obtained a very high degree of satisfaction for his patients.
 Dr. Benchetrit spends a lot of time in the consultation process explaining the different options and helping the patient select the right procedure for her desired result.
 With the help of the Vectra 3D photo system, patients can “preview” the results of their surgery on a computer screen to help them decide if this is exactly what they want.